Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

 I stole the term "functional first programming" from Doug Syme, without asking him and without checking to see if I'm using it the way he intended.
-It might be time for me to apologize to him.
+I probably owe him an apology.

 My version of functional first programming goes like this: First code everything that's possible to do without side effects.
 Then code the side effects.
 The first part should be purely functional, easy to test, easy to reason about, and maybe even provably correct.
 The second part is *just* side effects, which probably means it all depends on IO libraries that someone else wrote and tested.
 There's a good chance you won't even need to unit test your side effect code, which is a good thing because all developers hate writing mocks.
 Plus, your interfaces to the outside world are now strictly modular, so changing an interface or a database is very concise.